 We are excited to be re-developing our space at 524 Oakwood Ave into a renewed professional arts centre.
 This hub will provide the community with art exhibition spaces, a 160-seat performance theatre, co-working spaces, digital arts incubation studios, recording & visual arts studios and community workspaces.

 We create spaces for Black Art by supporting professional and emerging artists to learn, grow and show their art.

-Nia Centre provides opportunities for Afro-diasporic artists to gain new skills, hone their artistic practices, and push their creative limits.
+We provide opportunities for Afro-diasporic artists to gain new skills, hone their artistic practices, and push their creative limits.

 There’s always something you can be a part of.
 Check out our upcoming events & opportunities below:

 Nia Centre is proud to co-present the works of Jorian Charlton and Mallory Lowe as part of this exhibition

 September 8 - October 20, 2021

 6:00PM - 7:30PM

 September 16 - 25, 2021

 Celebrating the young people of the Rexdale & Regent Park neighbourhoods